AMFlow: a Mathematica package for Feynman integrals computation via Auxiliary Mass Flow

 \section{Auxiliary mass flow}

-In this section we give a very brief review of the AMF method, concentrating on the calculation of normal loop integrals~\cite{Liu:2017jxz,Liu:2021wks}.
-The way to calculate integrals containing linear propagators can be found in Ref.~\cite{LinearInts} and the way to calculate phase space integrals can be found in Ref.~\cite{Liu:2020kpc}.
+In this section we give a review of the auxiliary mass flow method, concentrating on the computation of normal loop integrals~\cite{Liu:2017jxz, Liu:2021wks}.
+The extensions to compute integrals containing linear propagators or phase-space integrations can be found in Refs.~\cite{Liu:2022tji, Liu:2020kpc}.